Anthony Aibel

 Anthony Aibel is an American director, actor, writer, producer and former musical director.
-He is also an acting coach who works with known and upcoming actors internationally; he won a special award from the Juilliard School for his educational work.
-Aibel is currently producing and directing several new series on the Shock TV Channel, under the umbrella of Willing & Aibel Productions, LLC.
+He also gives master classes and won a special award from the Juilliard School for his educational work.
+He is currently directing and acting in several films.

-He is also recognized for his shows at Carnegie Hall and The Kennedy Center that featured artists such as EGOT winner Rita Moreno, Rosemary Clooney, The Tonight Show’s Doc Severinson, and Al Jarreau, and as the musical director for Area 31, which received a Grammy Award nomination.
+He is also recognized for shows he directed at Carnegie Hall and The Kennedy Center that featured artists such as EGOT winner Rita Moreno, Rosemary Clooney, The Tonight Show’s Doc Severinson, and Al Jarreau, and as the musical director for Area 31, which received a Grammy Award nomination.

 Aibel was invited to be a guest on Live at Five.
-He made acting appearances in productions directed by Oscar winners Costa-Gavras and Martin Scorsese.
-He is directing a series which includes as a guest star the Emmy Award and Tony Award winner Judd Hirsch, who has a supporting role in the new Steven Spielberg film The Fabelmans.
+He made acting appearances in productions directed by Costa-Gavras and Martin Scorsese.
+He wrote, produced and acted in a comedy which includes Judd Hirsch.